Crews battled DH Manufacturing blaze - Burns Lake Lakes District News

 Officials continue to investigate the cause of the late night Jan.
-27 fire which destroyed the millwright shop and several supply bins at DH Manufacturing on Hols Road in Houston.
+27 fire which destroyed the millwright/maintenance shop and several supply bins at DH Manufacturing on Hols Road in Houston.

 “The exact cause is not determined and may not be able to due to the extent of the damage in the [block] supply bins,” says Houston Fire Department chief Jim Daigneault.